bixb922/crank-organ/doc-software/README.md

 # Restrictions
 Safari as a browser is not supported.

 The security  and protection of this software is designed for a WiFi network such as a home network or a hotspot on a cell phone.
 I make no claim about the security against willful hacking.
-I have put several safeguards in the software, such as cyphering (encrypting) passwords with a hidden key, controlling access via WiFi to files, etc. However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
+I have put several safeguards in the software, such as encrypting passwords with a hidden key, controlling access via WiFi to files, etc. However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
 When accessing the microcontroller via USB or FTP, all elements including passwords can be ultimately retrieved and new code can be installed.

 Although it is possible to connect several clientes simultaneously, it is recommended to connect only one client at a time, since more than one client may delay notes when playing back music.